gejanssen/esxi-8-install/README.md

 ## SSH-Keys
 ssh keys are stored in /etc/ssh/keys-[username]

+Please mind: This only works for RSA and XXX keys.
+Not for EDSA

 so create a file authorized_keys and set the rights to rw - - and copy the id_rsa.pub of the other user.